taotriad/BabySomnia/Basic_facts_about_Dreamcatcher.md

 * **Dami**: Algophobia (extreme fear of physical pain)
 * **Gahyun**: Basophobia (fear of falling)

+> [!NOTE]
-*Note*: Diokophobia is not a clinically accepted term, in fact it seems that the term might've been invented by a Reddit user in 2018.
+> Diokophobia is not a clinically accepted term, in fact it seems that the term might've been invented by a Reddit user in 2018.

+> [!NOTE]
-*Note*: Mazeophobia is not a clinically accepted term, but it seems to be fairly common.
+> Mazeophobia is not a clinically accepted term, but it seems to be fairly common.

 * [Welcome to the Dreamworld Teaser](https://www.youtube.com/watch?v=69Vil66srSU) *The teaser for Dreamcatcher's first concert, Welcome to the Dreamworld, references all their nightmares*
 * [Dreamcatcher Story 7 Nightmares](https://www.youtube.com/watch?v=21M1pImyS8s) *Excerpt from interview 4 days after debut; also talks about their nightmares*